voschezang/coding-handbook/goals-planning-strategy.md

 The ideal type of planning depends on the environment.
 In many contexts, the steps that are required to reach an objective are not intuitive.

+Goals are a tools that can be used to:

+- Inspire and amplify performance.
+- Asses performance

 ### Terminology

 Specific types of goals